girishb007/Bay-Area-Bike-Prediciton/README.md

 # Cmpe255_final_project

-This is the repository for CMPE 255 Group project.
+This is the repository for Data Mining Group project.

 All files that we worked on are present in the [/code](/code). folder.